lelandg/Raspberry-Pi-Security-Camera/README.md

 This product is called JamPi.
 The name JamPi is Copyright (C) 2016 Leland Green...
 All rights reserved.
-(On the name and graphic, only.
+Released under MIT license so you can use for any purpose.
+(Copyright is on the graphic and "JamPi" name.
 You are free to use those in a non-commercial setting, only.
 For commercial purposes, you must remove them and state that your project was derived from the JamPi.
 Since the graphic is currently not used, just don't use the name JamPi and we'll be OK.
 Simple... especially since that's only used in the initialization log message.
 You are allowed to leave that in, until you change the code, when you must rename it.
 Fair?
 Thank you for your cooperation.)

 **Notice**